 As with any marketing activity, you want to show a link to revenue.
 Many owners don’t “Do social media” because it’s hard to quantify the return on investment from the time and effort spent.

-You can attribute social media to revenue by tracking goals in Google analytics with parties booked from your social channels.
+You can attribute social media to revenue by tracking Google analytics goals with parties booked from your social channels.
 However, it’s not 100% accurate because someone may have heard about you through word-of-mouth before they engaged with you on Facebook.

-The way to get the full story is to ask the customer, which ties back to training properly to capture the information over the phone.
-You should also have a system in place to capture customer data online (e.g., web forms or live chat).
+The way to get the full story is to ask the customer, which ties back to training properly to capture the phone’s information.
+You should also have a system to capture customer data online (e.g., web forms or live chat).

 With news of the shortages of masks, bottled water, and toilet paper in the US, location-based entertainment centers have to prepare for the panic spreading with the Coronavirus.